|

 proprietor, Anja McGifford, is a sewing teacher and

-designer, qualified at Wetterhoff College, a school with 120-year history as the main training institution
+Sciences, a school with 120-year history as the main training institution

-).
 She is also the

-author and self-publisher of the complete flagmaker's
+author of the complete flagmaker's

-manual 'Sew Many Flags'.
+Flags'.
 The second edition of this book

-Julmapaino, Finland.
+is now available from Porvoon Julmapaino, Finland.
 They are also the publisher of

 Anja McGifford's English-Finnish craft dictionary.